As a REIT, CYS must pay out 90% of its net income in dividends

 Mortgage REITs like CYS Investments (CYS), Annaly (NLY), American Capital Agency (AGNC), Capstead (CMO), and MFA Financial (MFA) are real estate investment trusts.
 This means they don’t pay federal income tax at the corporate level.
 Instead, as long as they distribute 90% of their net income via dividends, they escape corporate taxation.

 This also means a REIT will experience a volatile dividend.
 Most corporations loathe cutting their dividend because of the message it sends to Wall Street, so volatile dividends are generally rare.
 For REITs, they’re a fact of life.
-Since 2008, they’ve paid a quarterly dividend of as low as 32 cents and as high as $0.60 a share.
+Since 2008, REITs have paid a quarterly dividend of as low as 30 cents and as high as $0.60 a share.
 They have also paid some special dividends.

 Highlights of the income statement

-The company’s average asset yield for the quarter was 2.48%, as opposed to 2.71% for the end of the first quarter.
-As the yield curve flattened, spreads narrowed.
+The company’s average asset yield for the quarter was 2.61%, as opposed to 2.48% for the end of the second quarter.
+As RMBS (residential mortgage-backed securities) cheapened, spreads widened.

 Prepayment assumptions represent the fact that mortgages can be paid off early, which means the amount of interest an investor will receive on an MBS is uncertain.
 Changes in prepayment assumptions will affect the returns of the bond since any premium or discount must be amortized, and if the expected life of the bond changes, the amortization amount will change as well.
 This makes yields somewhat more volatile.
 But these are largely non-cash adjustments.

-CYS Investments’ prepayment rate increased to 7.6% in the second quarter from 5.6% in the first quarter.
+CYS Investments’ prepayment rate increased to 9.3% in the third quarter from 7.6% in the second quarter.

-CYS ended up declaring a dividend of $0.32 a share for the first quarter.
-This is what it paid last quarter.
-In the second of 2013, it paid $0.34 a share.
+CYS ended up declaring a dividend of $0.30 a share for the first quarter.
+This is 2 cents less than what it paid last quarter.
+In the third quarter of 2013, it paid $0.34 a share.

-This volatility shows you one of the biggest mistakes you can make when looking at a mortgage REIT—annualizing the current dividend and assuming that dividend yield will stay intact over time.
+This volatility shows you one of the biggest mistakes you can make when looking at a mortgage REIT—multiplying the latest dividend by four and assuming that dividend yield will stay intact over time.
 Almost by definition, it won’t.